ipeecssnmg/IPEECSGradReviewer/README.md

 ### Step 2

 Choose the latest build version and download the artifacts.
+(The top workflow in the list is the latest)

 ![downloadPack](https://user-images.githubusercontent.com/61203384/186876314-a7b89edb-2e77-4490-9701-2811ac62bb08.PNG)